Dmitra/cityweather/README.md

   + prepared data from NOAA
   + city selection on the map
   + visualization transformation on city selection
+  + Comparison visualization
-  + optimized for mobile
+  - optimized for mobile
-  + responsive
+  - responsive

 ##Roadmap
 ###Visualize